 If you are not able to return to work, have your doctor fax or email a note to your employer.
 This will protect your job and help convince the insurance company that you really could not return to work because of your injury.
 Your “no work” note should have a start and end date.
 If you end up needing additional time off work, your doctor should submit a new note.

-Speak To Our Experienced Slip and Fall Lawyers
+4) Speak to an Experienced Slip and Fall Accident Law Firm

 Consult with a slip and fall lawyers at your earliest possible convenience.
 In personal injury cases, time is critical.
 Nebraska law has a four-year statute of limitations in most personal injury cases.
 If the limitations period expires, you will lose your right to compensation for your slip and fall injuries.

-Should you choose to hire the Steffens Law Office personal injury lawyers to represent you in your slip and fall case, we will thoroughly investigate the incident and protect you from unscrupulous insurance companies who want to diminish the value of your claim.
-We have extensive experience negotiating settlements but will file a lawsuit to protect your rights if the insurance company is unwilling to pay you a fair value to settle.
+Should you choose to hire the Steffens Law Office slip & fall lawyers to represent you in your slip and fall accident case, we will thoroughly investigate the incident and protect you from unscrupulous insurance companies who want to diminish the value of your claim.
+Our Nebraska slip & fall lawyers have extensive experience negotiating settlements but will file a lawsuit to protect your rights if the insurance company is unwilling to pay you a fair value to settle.